tum-pbs/pbdl-book/intro.md

 different techniques is particularly useful.

-## Comments and suggestions

-This _book_, where "book" stands for a collection of digital texts and code examples, is maintained by the
-[TUM Physics-based Simulation Group](https://ge.in.tum.de).
-Feel free to contact us if you have any comments, e.g., via [old fashioned email](mailto:i15ge@cs.tum.edu).
-If you find mistakes, please also let us know!
-We're aware that this document is far from perfect, and we're eager to improve it.
-Thanks in advance 😀!
-Btw., we also maintain a [link collection](https://github.com/thunil/Physics-Based-Deep-Learning) with recent research papers.

 ```{admonition} Executable code, right here, right now
 :class: tip
 We focus on Jupyter notebooks, a key advantage of which is that all code examples